Stellarium/stellarium-unity/README.md

 ### Aligning a "background canvas" with the camera

+* Based on using the Default: Import Unity Package: Characters : FirstPersonCharacter
  * Create a new GameObject as child of your FPS camera:
  * Create Empty 3D Object: Quad.
 Call it "StelBackground".
  * Transform: Pos 0/0/10, Scale 16/-9/1.
 (Assume 16:9 screen 10m in front of the camera for now.
 We need to invert Y! scale.Z is likely irrelevant.)
  * Remove the automatically created Mesh Collider.
  * MeshRenderer settings: Cast shadows: Off.
 Receive Shadows: No. Motion Vectors: No(?)
  * Add the SpoutReceiver script (from Assets/Spout/Scripts), select sender: stellarium (or "any" if you don't have another).
  * Replace the default Material by Unlit.0 from Assets/Spout/Materials.
 Then change the Shader to Stellarium/Unlit-TextureBackground.
  * Add the Stellarium/StelBackgroundMaterial script to the StelBackground GameObject.
 This ensures that the panel is scaled to fill the vertical field of view to be the same as Stellarium.
  * In the usual application case, a fullscreen Stellarium will be mapped to a fullscreen Unity, seamlessly and without resampling losses.
 Changing view direction with the mouse will show a slight lag (0.15s?).
 This should be acceptable for a research-grade application.

-https://forum.unity3d.com/threads/subshader-with-zwrite-off-visible-in-scene-view-but-not-in-game-preview.269379/ describes issues with rendering a background object with the skybox.
+<https://forum.unity3d.com/threads/subshader-with-zwrite-off-visible-in-scene-view-but-not-in-game-preview.269379/> describes issues with rendering a background object with the skybox.

 Works in editor, but not in Game view, because skybox is apparently rendered after the scene (fills pixels with empty zbuffer values only).
 Therefore we have a modified shader rendering the Spout texture to Background, and the camera must be switched to CameraClearFlags.Depth.